Nick Movshon

-Nick Movshon (born 1982) is a bass guitarist, drummer and songwriter best known for his considerable contributions to the New York funk and soul revival.
+Nicholas Anthony Movshon (born March 17, 1982) is an American bass guitarist, drummer and songwriter, best known for his considerable contributions to the New York funk and soul revival.
 A frequent contributor to the recorded output of Brooklyn-based labels Daptone Records and Truth & Soul, he has spent the past two decades playing with Charles Bradley, Lee Fields, and Sharon Jones & the Dap-Kings, and as a member of groups including Antibalas, Menahan Street Band, and El Michels Affair.
 He is also a founding member of The Arcs and has toured with The Black Keys.